-Pull-ups are generally a hard exercise that’s not easy for individuals to perform.
+Pull-ups are generally a hard exercise for individuals to perform.
 But to be honest, it is a great workout target for your upper body.

 Is it harder to do pull-ups if you weigh more?
 Yes, it is surely.
 That’s because you have to pull more weight to reach the bar to perform the pull-up.
 But there are other reasons for a harder pull-up, such as insufficient back strength and lack of practice.

 Why Is Doing Pull-Ups So Hard?

-Several things can make performing pull-ups harder than expected, and this includes excess body weight, lack of practice, and insufficient grip.
+Several things can make performing pull-ups harder than expected, including excess body weight, lack of practice, and insufficient grip.

 I truly agree that pull-ups are tough to do, but why don’t we give ourselves the advantage of doing it with much ease by understanding what makes them so hard.